 If you are a content creator, there are many platforms you need to think about for a single piece of content.
-Starting with publishing to your website than sending it out to social media, email, and even internal can be exhausting and overwhelming.
+Starting with publishing to your website and then sending it out to social media, email, and even internal can be exhausting and overwhelming.
 Image ratios, hashtags, page tags, character cutoffs, and every other little aspect of posting are different from platform to platform.
-Read on to learn more, and then contact us for a demo to see how our social media management platform can help your company.
+Read on to learn more, and then contact us for a demo to see how our tool for managing social media platforms can help your company.

 Does it make sense to crosspost everything?
 Probably not, but some minor tweaks may make things work for you.

 Your Content Management System (CMS) is going to be the most critical step since it’s where your content lives and originates.
 Setting things up properly in the back end will make all of the following actions so much easier!